mozilla/shield-studies-addon-utils/webExtensionApis/study/api.md

 Send Telemetry using appropriate shield or pioneer methods.

-shield & pioneer sends using the following schema:

-* `shield-study-addon` ping, requires object string keys and string values
+Note: The payload must adhere to the `data.attributes` property in the [`shield-study-addon`](https://github.com/mozilla-services/mozilla-pipeline-schemas/blob/dev/templates/include/telemetry/shieldStudyAddonPayload.3.schema.json) schema.
+That is, it must be a flat object with string keys and string values.

 Note:

 * no conversions / coercion of data happens.

-Note:

 * undefined what happens if validation fails

 TBD fix the parameters here.